 - Use Azure Data Lake Analytics with Data Lake Storage Gen1

 You might also want to download or move data from Azure Data Lake Storage Gen1 for scenarios such as:

 - Move data to other repositories to interface with your existing data processing pipelines.
-For example, you might want to move data from Data Lake Storage Gen1 to Azure SQL Database or on-premises SQL Server.
+For example, you might want to move data from Data Lake Storage Gen1 to Azure SQL Database or SQL Server.

 - Download data to your local computer for processing in IDE environments while building application prototypes.

 In such cases, you can use any of the following options:

 You can also use the following methods to write your own script/application to download data from Data Lake Storage Gen1.